 NCERT Solutions are considered as an extremely helpful book while preparing for the CBSE Class 12 Business Studies examinations.
 This study resource owns a deep knowledge and the Solutions collated by the subject matter experts are no different.

-Access Ncert Solution For Class 12 Business Studies Chapter 9
+Access NCERT Solutions For Class 12 Business Studies Chapter 9

 Very Short Answer Questions NCERT Business Studies Solutions Class 12 Chapter 9

 Q1.
 What is meant by capital structure?

 Capital structure is the combination of debt and equity which is used by a company to finance its requirements for funds.
 Debt can be obtained in the form of loans while equity is generated through retained earnings or common stock.

 Q2.
 Discuss the two objectives of Financial Planning

 Financial planning is the process of framing of financial policies, procedures, programs and budgets that are necessary for financial activities of the enterprise.

 1. To ensure proper utilisation funds are available for the organisational activities.